 Developer Guide

-This project is utilizing PDM as its package manager for managing dependencies and ensuring consistent and reproducible environments.
-See PDM’s documentation for details on installing PDM.
+This project is utilizing UV as its package manager for managing dependencies and ensuring consistent and reproducible environments.
+To install UV:

 Installing developer dependencies